 Crying continues to be a baby's primary means of communication for many months.
 Aside from letting parents know that they need something, they might cry when overwhelmed by all of the sights and sounds of the world.

-Sometimes babies may cry for no apparent reason.
-As long as your baby is not sick or hurt, try not to get too upset if your baby cries and you aren't able to console him or her.
+Sometimes babies may cry for no clear reason.
+As long as your baby is not sick or hurt, try not to get too upset if your baby cries and you can't console him or her right away.

-Your baby will "talk" to you with a variety of sounds; your baby will also smile at you and wait for your response, and respond to your smiles with his or her own.
-Your baby's arms and legs will move, and his or her hands will open up.
+Your baby will "talk" to you with a variety of sounds, and also will also smile at you and wait for your response, and respond to your smiles with his or her own.
 Your baby may even mimic your facial expressions.

 Your baby loves to hear your voice, so talk, babble, sing, and coo away during these first few months.
 Respond enthusiastically to your baby's sounds and smiles.
 Tell your baby what he or she is looking at or doing and what you are doing.
 Name familiar objects as you touch them or bring them to your baby.